NikolaiRadke/Noko/README.md

 NOKO needs Arduino IDE 1.6.6 - [1.6.10](https://www.arduino.cc/en/Main/Software) Copy the folder `NOKO/src/[language]/NOKO/` into your sketch folder.
 When using 1.6.10 with AVR core 1.6.12, everythin will compile out-of-the-box.
 With 1.6.9 of lower, *NOKO.ino* won't compile, the sketch size is too large.

 **Option 1:** Install IDE [1.6.10](https://www.arduino.cc/en/Main/Software) an relax.
-**Option 2:** If you are using AVR Boards Core 1.6.10 or higher, you need to install [Optiboot](https://github.com/Optiboot/optiboot) onto your Nano.
+**Option 2:** If you are using IDE 1.6.9 or lower, you need to install [Optiboot](https://github.com/Optiboot/optiboot) onto your Nano.
-**Option 3:** If you are using Linux, install AVR Core 1.6.9 and see [how to compile](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile) - this, together with Optiboot, is the most efficient Option.
+**Option 3:** See [how to compile](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile) to set compiler options - this, together with Optiboot and IDE 1.6.10, is the most efficient option.

 **In any Case, Optiboot is strongly recommended.**